Optimize Your Android App Performance: Tips & Best Practices.

 Use Code Shrinking:

 Code shrinking is a process that removes unused code and resources from an app, reducing its size.
-Developers can use tools like ProGuard and R8 to perform code shrinking.
+Mobile app developers can use tools like ProGuard and R8 to perform code shrinking.

 Use Resource Shrinking:

 Resource shrinking removes unused resources from an app, further reducing its size.
-Developers can use tools like Android Asset Packaging Tool (AAPT) and the Android Gradle plugin to shrink resources.
+You can use tools like Android Asset Packaging Tool (AAPT) and the Android Gradle plugin to shrink resources.

 Use APK Splitting: